 Joe Fusaro received his Masters Degree in Education from the City University of New York and his Bachelors Degree in Fine Arts from Hofstra University.
 He is an exhibiting artist, educator, and the Visual Arts Chair for the Nyack Public Schools in New York since 2003.
 Prior to his work in Nyack, he was a teacher and staff developer in the New York City school system for 13 years.
 Fusaro is currently an adjunct instructor for New York University's Graduate Program in Art and Arts Professions, certified by the National Board for Professional Teaching Standards, and has led staff development workshops in contemporary art education for the New York State Art Teachers Association and the National Art Education Association over the past eight years.
 His recent exhibitions include solo shows at the Garnerville Arts Center in New York, Kickstart Gallery in New York City, and the University of California, Santa Cruz.
 Fusaro also served as the summer artist-in-residence at Massachusetts College during 2005 and 2006.

-After graduating from the Massachusetts College of Art in 1997, Nick worked with filmmaker Errol Morris as a researcher, starting a ten-plus year career in documentary film and television production.
+After graduating from the Massachusetts College of Art as a painting major in 1997, Nick worked with filmmaker Errol Morris as a researcher, starting a fifteen-plus year career in documentary film and television production.
 Since that time, he has worked as production coordinator and manager for various broadcast companies including the Discovery Channel, History Channel, and Comcast.
-Nick has also worked on a number of award-winning PBS-broadcast arts and culture productions, including Blackside's I'll Make Me a World, and WGBH-TV's Greater Boston Arts.
-As Art21's Director of Production, Nick directly supervises the pre-producing, field shooting, and posting of Art21's broadcast and web-based video programming; Nick also develops and implements new production workflows, incorporating ever-changing broadcast technologies.
+Nick has been able to specialize in PBS-broadcast arts and culture productions, including Blackside's I'll Make Me a World and WGBH-TV's Greater Boston Arts.
+As Art21's Director of Production, Nick supervises the pre-producing, field shooting, and posting of Art21's broadcast and web-based video programming; Nick also develops and implements new production workflows, incorporating ever-changing broadcast technologies.
 As a co-creator and producer of Art21’s online documentary series Art21 New York Close Up, Nick works closely with the collaborating subjects, directing and producing narratively diverse and visually stylish documentary portraits of emerging New York City-based visual artists.